codeigniter4/CodeIgniter4/user_guide_src/source/libraries/encryption.rst

 				'authentication'
 			);

-			// $hmac_key is a pseudo-random key with a length of 64 bytes
+			// $hmacKey is a pseudo-random key with a length of 64 bytes